He applied to 20 of the best colleges and got a full ride to all of them

 A mother's dedication

-Rutledge-Brown lost three babies before becoming pregnant with Michael.
+Rutledge-Brown lost three babies before becoming pregnant with Micheal.
 Once she finally had a son, she poured all of her energy into giving him the very best that she possibly could.

 He only received one B during his entire academic career, which she said was very difficult for the goal-getter.

-On March 28, Michael opened the last four admissions decisions that would mark his 20-school streak.
+On March 28, Micheal opened the last four admissions decisions that would mark his 20-school streak.

 His mom, who works two jobs as a licensed chemical dependency counselor, took the afternoon off to be with him.

-Note: CORRECTION: An earlier version of this article misspelled Micheal Brown's first name.